Intsights/sergeant/docs/worker/config/connector.md

     params: typing.Dict[str, typing.Any]
 ```

-The `type` parameter defines the type of the connector.
-The library currently supports the following types:
+The `type` parameter specifies the type of connector.
+The library supports the following connector types:

-- `redis` - A Single/Multiple redis instances that are not cluster-connected.
-The library manages the distribution of tasks on the client side by shuffling the list of connections and push/pull from each of them at different times.
-Order of tasks is not guaranteed.
+- `redis` - A single or multiple redis instances that are not cluster-connected.
+Client side distribution of tasks is handled by the library by shuffling the list of connections and pushing/pulling from each one at various times.
+The order of tasks is not guaranteed.
-- `mongo` - A Single/Multiple MongoDB instances that are not cluster-connected.
-Each of the servers must be configured as a replica set.
-The library would take care of the replica-set instantiation.
-This is a great option for persistent tasks.
+- `mongo` - Single/Multiple MongoDB instances that are not clustered.
+Each server must be configured as a replica set.
+The library will create the replica set.
+It's ideally suited for persistent tasks.

-The `params` parameter is being passed to the connector directly as `**kwargs`.
+Connectors receive the `params` parameter directly as `**kwargs`.

 ## Examples